 In a cybersecurity class that I took, my professor talked about finding the balance between security and accessibility.
 It’s nearly impossible to create a system that is fully accessible while also being secure.
 We talked about the example of someone using the same password for all websites because it is easy to type, or using easy to guess passwords for a similar reason.
 This can lead to compromised security and accounts being hacked.
 Today, I will be sharing my tips on creating secure, yet easy to remember/type passwords that meet many security standards.
+This tutorial is written with all ages and technology abilities in mind.

 “But I want to use the same password!”